duro721/happyHomies-smartContract/README.md

     uint256 public maxPresaleMint = 1;
     uint256 public maxContestMint = 2;
 ```
-_Only 1 of them can't be changed after contract is deployed, and that is MAX_SUPPLY_

 Two function to set a sale active, sale (for public) and presale for Whitelist mint:
 ```
     bool public saleActive;